 - It takes time to get used to the menu, but once you do, using this unit will be easy

-- Doesn’t come with a case, only with a rubber protection around the edges
+- It doesn’t come with a case, only with rubber protection around the edges

 - USB cable

 Who Should Take Foxwell NT301?